little-dude/xain-sdk/README.md

 pip install xain-sdk
 ```

 #### 2. Register your application and the device to participate in the aggregation

-Now you have to register your Participants to participate in the Federated Learning rounds.
+Now you can register your Participants to participate in the Federated Learning rounds.
 To do so,
 just send the registration request to the XAIN Coordinator:

-participant.py
+###### participant.py

 ```python
 from typing import Dict, List, Tuple